 The biggest factor in the experience for a tablet PC is going to be the operating system.
 It is the basis for the whole experience including the interface gestures, application support and even what features a device can actually support.
-In particular, selecting a tablet with a specific operating system will essentially tie you to a specific platform just as if you selected a Windows or Mac based PC but even that is more flexible than the tablets are currently.
+In particular, selecting a tablet with a specific operating system will essentially tie you to that platform just as if you selected a Windows or Mac based PC but even that is more flexible than the tablets are currently.

 There are currently three major operating systems that are available now for tablet PCs.
 Each of them has their own strength and weaknesses.
 Below, I will touch on each of them and why you may want to choose or avoid them.

 Apple iOS - Many people will say that the iPad is a glorified iPod Touch or iPhone.
 In some ways they are right.
 The operating system is not very different between the iPad and the company's phone and media players and that is by design.
 This has the advantage of making it one of the easiest of the tablets to pick up and use.
 Apple has done a superb job of creating a minimalist interface that is quick and easy to use.
 Since it has been on the market the longest, it also has the greatest number of applications available for it on the market.
 The downside is that you are locked into Apple's limited functionality.
-This includes limited multitasking and the ability to only load Apple approved applications unless you jailbreak your device.
+This includes limited multitasking and the ability to only load Apple approved applications unless you jailbreak your device which has other complications.

 Google Android - Google's operating system is probably the most complex of the options currently available.
 This has to do with the fragmentation of the operating system between the 2.x versions designed for smartphones and early tablets along with the 3.x version that is specific to tablet devices.
 The company's new unified 4.x version does correct many of these issues but some devices are still shipping with older versions.
 The greatest advantage that Android has is its openness.
 The downside is that the openness leads to security issues and interfaces that are not as standardized as some of the other operating systems.
-Android is also the basis for many other tablet companies devices such as the Amazon Kindle Fire and the Barnes and Noble Nook but they are heavily modified such that they aren't as open as the standard Android versions.
-Many tablet manufacturer's also put skin which are a modified version of the user interface on their devices which means that even two tablets running the same version of Android may look and feel very different.
+Android is also the basis for many other tablet companies devices such as the Amazon Kindle Fire HDX and the Barnes and Noble Nook but they are heavily modified such that they aren't as open as the standard Android versions.
+Many tablet manufacturer's also put skins which are a modified version of the user interface on their devices which means that even two tablets running the same version of Android may look and feel very different.

 Microsoft Windows 8/RT - Microsoft Windows 8 is the company's new all encompassing computing operating system for tablets, laptops and desktop.
 The release is a bit more complicated though as there will be two versions, one for traditional x86 that uses the standard OS and a special Windows RT for the more common ARM based tablet hardware.
 The ARM version of the OS will have more restrictions on it which may limit the functionality for many buyers.
-The advantage here is that the user experience is essentially the same between ones desktop and tablet.
+The advantage here is that the user experience is essentially the same between one's desktop and tablet.
 The downside is that it is very different from previous versions of Windows which makes it a bit more difficult for some to use.
-With the upcoming release of Windows 8.1, Microsoft hopes to correct some of the more confusing user interface issues.
+With the release of Windows 8.1, Microsoft hopes to correct some of the more confusing user interface issues.

 There are a couple of other operating systems out there in the market but the products that they were based on are no longer available and as such they won't really be encountered.
 This includes the BlackBerry Tablet OS that was on the BlackBerry PlayBook and WebOS from the doomed HP TouchPad.
 Both may resurface in the future if BlackBerry every releases an updated tablet product and LG now owns the WebOS software rights.